ajrgodfrey/LetsUseRNow/readme.md

 - improved the presentation of the R scripts to drop chunks used for purposes of knitr and chapter setup and clean up.

 ### September 2016

 - changed from \epsilon to \varepsilon in formulae.
 This made reading via mathjax and mathml possible.

 ### December 2016 (Dublin)

-- added links to switch between blind and sighted versions; thanks got ot Voica for hte tool.
+- added links to switch between blind and sighted versions; thanks go to Voica for the tool.
 - switched the creation of SVG to use the rvg package in R. This is definitely an improvement, but we really need to find out how to use the gridSVG package to deliver even better results.